gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 - Incoming water temp = 16°C - this assume the start of the graph above is the tank starting from cold.
 - Tank temperature = 60°C
-- HP input power = 10 kW!
-(Note this is from a 7 kW Valliant, apparently it can do this outside of extreme weather - going back to my early point about confusing specifications!)
+- HP input power = 10 kW
 - Flow as 8.5 L/min (this is quoted in the video)

 The model estimates a shower time of 43 minutes.
 Noting that the heat pump doesn’t appear to reach 10 kW until about 10 mins into the shower, ramping from about 6 kW of heat (orange annotations):